 I really enjoy learning during client interactions.
-When I’m working onsite in planning sessions, coaching executives 1-to-1, or working with teams virtually through Zoom, I am often learning as much as helping.
+When I’m working onsite in planning sessions, coaching executives 1-to-1, or working with teams virtually through Zoom web conferencing, I am often learning as much as helping.
 Working hand-in hand with smart people and fielding their questions give me the opportunity to guide participants while expanding my knowledge, understanding, and ability to communicate.

 Recently, it happened again with a client in Raleigh, NC.
 After our planning session, I was emailed a question: “Barry, while I was bringing my management team through some of this, I realized I couldn't explain target versus KPI (Key Performance Indicators) very well. ...
 Could you tell me how we should think about these two concepts?”